RateGain-logo-Vivid-Lavender

 Pros

-• Clear pricing visibility during the booking flow
+• Clear pricing visibility during booking

-• Strong focus on direct-channel growth
+• Strong focus on direct channel growth

 • Metasearch support within the broader offering